Mherdemian/RepData_PeerAssessment1/README.md

 assignment](http://github.com/rdpeng/RepData_PeerAssessment1).
 You
 will submit this assignment by pushing your completed files into your forked repository on GitHub.
-The assignment submission will consist of the URL to your GitHub repository and the SHA-1 commit ID for your repository state.
+The assignment submission will consist of the URL to your GitHub repository.

 NOTE: The GitHub repository also contains the dataset for the assignment so you do not have to download the data separately.